chaptergy/noctis-grey/README.md

 1. Install the [Home Assistant Community Store](https://github.com/custom-components/hacs) if you do not have it already.
 2. Go to the Community Store.
-3. Go to the _Settings_ tab.
-4. Add the custom repository `chaptergy/noctis-grey`
-5. Click on the newly added repository.
+3. Click on the _Themes_ tab.
-6. Press Install.
+4. Search for _Noctis Grey_ and install it.

 #### Manual Installation